SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 <tt>${workflow_bundle_dir}/data/data_file.txt</tt>.

 The second directory is the current working directory.
-Every time a workflow is launched, a temporary working directory is created for just that paritcular run of the workflow.
+Every time a workflow is launched, a temporary working directory is created for just that particular run of the workflow.
 Regardless of the workflow engine (Pegasus or Oozie) a shared filesystem (NFS, gluster, etc) is required to ensure each job in a workflow is able to access this shared workflow working location regardless of what cluster